Vietnam bets on loosening gaming laws to lure high rollers

 The Lao Cai Casino, bordering China's southern Yunnan province, operates just eight gaming tables and 34 hotel rooms and caters solely for Chinese punters.

-Ben Reichel, executive director of Donaco, which runs the resort, said junket operators on the Chinese mainland extend credit to its high-rollers, who bring to the baccarat tables a minimum of 600,000 yuan ($99,000) each.
+Ben Reichel, executive director of Donaco (DNA.AX), which runs the resort, said junket operators on the Chinese mainland extend credit to its high-rollers, who bring to the baccarat tables a minimum of 600,000 yuan each.

 But while smaller investments can be very profitable, their owners say larger properties that require significant capital expenditure are a more difficult prospect.